KiltedCode/khandaria-campaign/sessions/2020/2020-08-06-into-the-den.md

 realize he recognizes us as heroes of the city, they're expecting us
 says we have to wait for the captain, says we'll need to be careful in there
 `Captain Eldis` returns, half elf
-says `Guros` said we'd be coming and give us any help we need
+says `Gurrus` said we'd be coming and give us any help we need

 gives the rundown
 found winding alley, told to ignore standard entrances and make own points of egress